America’s Grim Future

 In Spring, when resources are becoming more plentiful, you see a period of rapid growth.
 In Summer, when space for all the new growth becomes limited and the days stop getting longer, growth slows down and the system achieves a temporary stable state.
 In Autumn, resources become tighter and tension grows as all agents in the system prepare for tough times ahead.
 In Winter, everyone and everything retreats, leaving a bleak landscape behind — for a time, until Spring comes again.

 Countries work pretty much the same way, though over decades and centuries rather than months.
 And for the United States of America, Winter is coming on fast.

 Historically, empires always crumble and break apart.
 In the 1990s the Soviet Union’s time came, only half a century before that the European colonial empires — the British, French, Portuguese, Spanish, Dutch, and Belgian (I know, right!) were disintegrating in the wake of the catastrophic World Wars, both produced by a grand systems collapse following several centuries of European colonization and exploitation of the rest of the planet.

 And of course going back before that the list goes on and on.
 China’s history has been an endless succession of broad unification followed inevitably by fragmentation.
-India’s has too — much of the Middle East has been the same.
-Evidence is growing that this patten exists in the Americas too, prior to the grand crash that came with the European’s arrival.
+India’s has too — much of the Middle East has been mired in the same pattern.
+Evidence is growing that this cycle exists in the Americas too, prior to the grand crash that came with the European’s arrival.
 Africa, humanity’s birthplace, shows extensive — though often overlooked — similarities.